 After a few minutes the oil will begin to simmer lightly and the ingredients will become aromatic.
 If it begins to boil, turn the heat down.
 You want a light simmer for 10 minutes.
 Remove from heat and let it cool completely.

-- When ready, transfer all of the ingredients to the blender.
+- When ready, using a slotted spoon, transfer all of the ingredients to the blender.
 Add lime juice and salt to taste.
-Blend on high for 1 minutes. let it rest for 30 seconds and then blend on high for another minute or until the salsa becomes light and very creamy.
+Blend on high for 1 minute.
+Slowly begin to stream in some of the oil as you blend until the salsa becomes extra creamy.
+If you add too much oil, it will separate and not become creamy.
+Salsa should become light and very creamy.

 I prepared three fairly quickly in one afternoon.
 On this day I used serranos, chile guero and red chile fresno.